Course Outline

 Format:

-In groups of 4 to 5 students, you will select from a list of case scenarios and present an in-class oral and visual analysis of the chosen practice context/issue.
+In small groups, you will select from a list of case scenarios and present an in-class oral and visual analysis of the chosen practice context/issue.

 Criteria: